 Dwyer explains the same phenomenon in slightly different terms: “Let’s say you and I were riding up a steep climb, we had the same body mass, riding at the same speed and producing the same power.
 If I was grinding at something like 40 RPM, I wouldn’t have to turn my cranks as often, but I’d have to produce a lot of force throughout each crank cycle.
 If you were riding with the same mass, same velocity, same power output at twice my cadence, 80 RPM, you’d be pedaling twice as often, but the amount of force per pedal stroke would be half.”

 Dowsett also makes the comparision with lifting weights in a gym: “If you do massive weights and low reps, you do a lot of muscle damage, whereas if you do light weights and high reps you can keep going a lot more, you’re more efficient.
 Low weight / high reps is what you want when you’re cycling, because it keeps you going for longer.

-So in general, a higher cadence equals more efficiency and is more sustainable for any type of rider.
-If cadence makes a big difference on one climb, imagine the difference it will make across a three-week Grand Tour like the current Giro d'Italia.
+So a higher cadence equals more efficiency and is more sustainable for any type of rider.
+If cadence makes a big difference on just one climb, imagine the difference it will make across a three-week Grand Tour like the current Giro d'Italia.

 The professionals will tend to have a much higher cadence than the amateurs, although Dr Dwyer explains that wasn’t necessarily based on science to begin with: “In the history of cycling it became lore that a higher cadence, around 80-90 BPM, was superior from a performance perspective.
 But there wasn’t any science behind that.
 It was just experience.
 There is not a ‘perfect’ cadence.
 Cyclists who use a cadence at the lower end have been using that cadence for years, so their muscles and their physiology have adapted.”